nesquena/rabl/README.md

 # Gemfile
 gem 'bson', '~> 1.5.2'
 ```

-To use it with Rails just register bson mime type format.
+To use it with Rails, also register the bson mime type format:

 ```ruby
 # config/initializers/mime_types.rb
 Mime::Type.register "application/bson", :bson